 The Exchange team will meet face-to-face for the first time in Ottawa on May 31 and June 1 for an orientation session, and a chance to learn about each other and our cultures.
 They will then join the larger Facilitators Gathering and Kitchi Blanket Exercise.
 This will give the delegates an even deeper understanding of the KAIROS Blanket Exercise while providing an opportunity to share their emerging work with the Canadian facilitator network.

-From June 18-23 Lilian, one of the Guatemalan youth, will meet with the KAIROS and Breaking the Silence networks across Atlantic Canada.
-Stops include:
+From June 18-23, Lilian, who had been on the Ottawa portion of the tour, Andrés Colocho Chachal, another Guatemalan youth, and Sandra Lopez, Director of the New Hope Foundation, met with the KAIROS and Breaking the Silence networks across Atlantic Canada.
+Stops included Halifax, Antigonish, Charlottetown and Fredericton.

 Program in Guatemala